ZanzyTHEbar/EasyNetworkManager/README.md

 #### Platformio (recommended)

 You can install via the `Platformio Registry` by navigating to the `Libraries` section of `Platformio`.
 The library is called `EasyNetworkManager` by `ZanzyTHEbar`.

-You can also install via a github link (for now this method is recommened - registry version needs to be updated):

 In your `platformio.ini` file add the following: